-Free schools have taken quite a battering the last few weeks in the media, since my last blog we have fielded several enquiries from concerned parents asking if our teachers are qualified, the response is a resounding ‘yes’, we only employ qualified teachers.
+Free schools have taken quite a battering the last few weeks in the media, prescription since my last blog we have fielded several enquiries from concerned parents asking if our teachers are qualified, try the response is a resounding ‘yes’, we only employ qualified teachers.

 We’d like to reassure prospective and existing parents and carers, WNA are committed to having a mixture of staff to support the needs of our children and our curriculum, and will ensure that all future appointments of teacher have qualified teacher status (QTS), and the teaching support staff (outdoor and creative coordinators) are qualified and experienced in their specialist fields.

 Academies and free schools have the freedom to opt out of the National Curriculum and employ teachers who don’t have QTS, at WNA we have chosen to opt out of the National curriculum, but to opt in to employing teachers with QTS

 We do however understand and support those free schools that have chosen to take advantage of this freedom if it helps meet their aims, why not employ the best people for the job even if they may not have QTS?
 Take East London Science School who employ an inspiring science teacher without QTS, featured recently on BBC Newsnight : http://www.bbc.co.uk/iplayer/episode/b03gg9gl/Newsnight_30_10_2013/ (from around 8mins 30seconds).

 The freedom to employ non-qualified teachers is one we hear criticised every time free schools are mentioned in the media from those who oppose them, (would you send your children to an unqualified doctor?).
 I believe there are very few free schools taking advantage of this particular freedom, and this is used as a smoke screen from those concerned over their jobs and funding from the competition free schools may create.